airbnb/Showkase/README.md

 # Showkase

+TODO: Add poster

 Showkase is an annotation processor based library that helps you organize, discover, search and visualize Jetpack Compose components.
-It magically generates a UI component browser for
-@Composables with very minimal effort.
+It magically generates a UI component browser with very minimal effort.
 In addition, it also helps you visualize your components in common situations like dark mode, RTL layouts, font scaled situations, etc.

+TODO: Add Screenshots

 **Benefits**
 - Showkase eliminates the manual work needed in maintaining a UI component preview/browser app that